 Units are billed in 1-hour increments up to 24 hours in a 24-hour period.
-This is a short-term service that cannot be provided for more than 45 days in a 12-month period.

 When providing evaluation and management services to beneficiaries, the psychiatrist or physician extender may bill additional psychiatric evaluations (excluding the initial evaluation) and other therapeutic services separately.